openbmc/phosphor-state-manager/README.md

 phosphor-state-manager makes extensive use of systemd.
 There is a writeup [here][1] with an overview of systemd and its use by OpenBMC.

+phosphor-state-manager monitors for systemd targets to complete as a trigger to updating the its corresponding D-Bus property.
+When using PSM, a user must ensure all generic services installed within the PSM targets complete successfully in order to have PSM properly report states.

 phosphor-state-manager follows some basics design guidelines in its implementation and use of systemd:

 - Keep the different objects as independent as possible (host, chassis, bmc)
-- Use systemd targets for everything and keep the code within phosphor-state-manager minimal
+- Use systemd targets for everything and keep the code within PSM minimal
 - Ensure it can support required external interfaces, but don't necessarily create 1x1 mappings otherwise every external interface will end up with its own special chassis or host state request